kobyfogel/Wit-projects/README.md

 * Active branch: a system pointer that points to a single branch. the active branch advances with any new commit.

 # add [your files\folders]:
-* Adds files or folder from under perant directory to a 'staging area'.
+* Adds files or folder from under parent directory to a 'staging area'.
 * Those files will be backed up at your next commit.

 # commit [optional: message]: